WHO WE ARE AND WHAT WE DO

 We regularly organize news conferences for our members with leading figures from Israel and the Palestinian Territories, but this is not our primary goal or remit.
 Much of our attention is focused on the core interests of reporters living here who often find themselves overwhelmed or even threatened by the authorities on both side of the divide.
 Our mandate is to clarify bureaucratic problems and to protect our interests.
 Much of what we do goes on beneath the radar, but over the years we have saved our members much time, money and grief.

-To give simple examples, we constantly stand up and fight to maintain tax breaks for foreign reporters in Israel, recently addressing a Knesset committee to defend our position.
-We have managed to simplify customs on professional equipment and regularly facilitate the granting of work permits.
-In recent weeks, after years of fighting, we finally managed to secure an agreement with the transport ministry to prevent our members from having to apply for Israeli driving licenses.
+To give simple examples, we constantly stand up and fight to maintain tax breaks for foreign reporters in Israel, addressing a Knesset committee to defend our position.
+We have managed to simplify customs on professional equipment and have been pro-active in facilitating the authorities to grant work permits.
 Some of the issues are more complex – such as gaining access to conflict areas.
 In certain instances this has meant approaching the Supreme Court for rulings.

-The authorities know and respect the FPA after years of interaction.
+The Israeli and PA authorities know and respect the FPA after years of interaction.
 Being a member gives you a certain level of protection when you are out in the field.
 We are in regular contact with the IDF and the border police and can swiftly intervene in an emergency.

 While we stand for open coverage of news events and accessibility to newsworthy sites, we are aware of security constraints.
 The relevant authority will request the FPA to allocate pool duties for TV, radio, print and stills when open access is not possible.
-The recent visit of President Obama was one such occasion and the upcoming visit of the Pope in early 2014 will almost certainly involve pool cover.
+The visit of President Obama was one such occasion as was that of the Pope in early 2014.

 Regarding the Prime Minister’s flights abroad, the FPA is allocated a certain number of seats for FPA members.
 These are not free seats, but many media outlets find that this is a prime opportunity to gain exclusive insights into regional policy.
 The same applies in war time where access to war zone is coordinated with the IDF as far as embeds and movement to the front is concerned.